Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 == Testing is Insufficient

-These failures share a common property: they are logical errors that testing alone cannot reliably detect.
+These failures share a pattern: they involve logical errors that testing alone cannot reliably detect.
 The programs executed correctly under test conditions.
 They passed their test suites.
-In production, under specific conditions, they failed catastrophically.
+Under specific production conditions, they failed catastrophically.

 Testing encounters fundamental limitations:

 _Infinite input space._
-A function accepting two 32-bit integers has $2^(64)$ possible inputs.
+A function accepting two 32-bit integers has $2^(64) approx 1.8 times 10^19$ possible inputs.
-Exhaustive testing is infeasible.
+Testing one input per nanosecond would require over 580 years to cover all cases.

 _Rare conditions._
 Defects often manifest only under unusual input combinations, timing windows, or state sequences.
+The Therac-25 race condition required specific timing (sub-second window) combined with specific operator behavior.
 Testing finds common-case bugs effectively.
-Rare bugs persist.
+Rare bugs persist until they occur in production.

 _Emergent complexity._
-Modern software systems comprise multiple interacting components.
+Modern systems comprise multiple interacting components.
 Component interactions create emergent behaviors not captured by unit testing.
+The Ariane 5 software worked correctly in isolation.
+It failed when integrated with a system producing different operating conditions.

 Consider this function: